-This Fall, The Washington Architectural Foundation continues its partnership with ArtReach GW offer two youth courses Digital Design for Teens and Tools of the Trade, free for students in Wards 7 and 8.
-Classes will be held at ArtReach GW’s studio at THEARC.
+This Fall, The Washington Architectural Foundation continues its partnership with ArtReach GW to offer two youth courses, Digital Design for Teens II and Archi-Builder.
+These free classes will be held at ArtReach GW’s studio at THEARC.

 Digital Design for Teens teaches valuable computer-aided design (CAD) skills to high school students.
+Part II is designed for students who have previously taken Part I or have other experience with CAD.
 Though many high-schools teach similar courses, the Washington Architectural Foundation and ArtReach GW team up to provide introductory education on digital drawing and 3D modeling for architectural, interior design, landscape architecture, civil and mechanical engineering purposes.
 Students will learn simple techniques they can practice outside of the classroom and apply for internships and educational opportunities.
 Digital Design for Teens is an excellent asset for any college applicant or job-seeker to have on their resume, and provides insight into the work involved in a modern design career.
 Please note desktop computers and laptops are preferred.
 Tablets are acceptable but not preferred.

 Want to make an impact?-Volunteer!